xzwang2005/Prelude/index.md

 layout: default
 title: Prelude
 ---
 It is said that programming is art.
-In reality, it is often a loop of three steps: search, copy and paste, thanks to google and ever growing number of libraries.
+In reality, it is often a loop of three steps: search, copy and paste, thanks to google and the ever-growing number of libraries.

 Chromium is arguably the Mother of All Open-source Libraries.
-Most likely, any functionality an application ever need already has an implementation somewhere in Chromium.
+Very likely, any functionalities an application ever need already have implementations in Chromium.

-However, reuse Chromium code can be challenging.
-The problem is usually not the lack of, but rather too much information, accompanied by very few hands-on samples and abuse of acronyms.
+However, reuse Chromium code is challenging.
+The problem is often not the lack of, but rather too much information, accompanied by very few hands-on samples and omnipresent acronyms.

-Therefore, Prelude is aimed to help beginners get comfortable with Chromium source.
-It picks a subset of Chromium code, and provides examples on how to use the frameworks.
+Prelude is aimed to help you get comfortable with Chromium source.
+It picks a subset of Chromium code and shows how to use it.

-Disclaimer: examples provided here may have errors, comments may be utterly wrong.
-So any feedback is welcome.
-Better yet, please feel free to write your own examples and add it to Prelude.
+Disclaimer: code provided here may have errors, comments may be utterly wrong.
+Therefore any feedback is welcome.
+Better yet, please feel free to write your own examples and add them to Prelude.
 You will get full credit for your contribution.

 <div class="content">
 <h2>Table of Contents</h2>